-Post traumatic growth (PTG) originated in the mid 1990’s.
-Tedeschi et al., (2018) has created a more detailed model of post traumatic growth, describing it as a result of trauma where an individual experiences positive psychological changes.
+The concept of post-traumatic growth (PTG) originated in the mid-1990s.
+Tedeschi et al., (2018) created a detailed model of PTG, describing it as the result of trauma in which an individual experiences positive psychological changes.
 This does not mean that negative consequences do not exist as well.
-Examples of the psychological changes that are possible include positive: self-perception, interpersonal relationships, self-awareness, self-confidence, openness to others, and new life experiences.
-Major life experiences that shake a person's worldview are frequently the catalyst for change, both negative and positive experiences.
-Not much research has been focused on what positive changes can occur as a result of experiencing trauma.
-An individual who experienced trauma may experience positive reinforcement about their identity, that they were able to survive, and create a new identity for themselves as a result.
-Various aspects of growth have been suggested as a result of PTG; durable relationships due to increased tolerance, increased sensitivity and compassion, hope, appreciation for life, ability to handle difficulties and difference in values.
-One of the major features of PTG is the context, does the individual have access to social support, resources, coping strategies.
+Examples of potential positive psychological changes include positive self-perception, interpersonal relationships, self-awareness, self-confidence, openness to others, and new life experiences.
+Major life experiences that disrupt a person’s worldview are frequently the catalyst for change, including both negative and positive experiences.
+Little research has focused on what positive changes can occur as a result of experiencing trauma.
+Individuals who faced trauma may experience positive reinforcement about their identity because they were able to survive and create a new identity for themselves as a result.
+Various aspects of growth have been suggested as a result of PTG: durable relationships due to increased tolerance, increased sensitivity and compassion, hope, appreciation for life, ability to handle difficulties, and difference in values.
+One major feature of PTG is the context, such as whether the individual has access to social support, resources, and coping strategies.
 All of these play a huge role in promoting positive outcomes after experiencing trauma (Dell’Osso et al., 2022).

-PTG is an outcome of the reconfiguration dimension and only focuses on the positive changes (Ramos & Leal, 2013).
-A person described as resilient would experience a traumatic event, remain psychologically healthy.
+PTG is an outcome of the reconfiguration dimension that focuses on positive changes (Ramos & Leal, 2013).
+A person described as resilient could experience a traumatic event yet remain psychologically healthy.
 PTG evolves out of a psychological struggle following a trauma.
-PTG involves major life changes because the traumatic event shook the person's beliefs and they reacted in a transformational way.
+PTG involves major life changes because the traumatic event shook the person’s beliefs and they reacted in a transformational way.
 Resilience uses personal resources to navigate stressful experiences without the individual feeling a major impact (Elam & Taku, 2022).

 Not everyone who experiences a traumatic event reports meaningful levels of personal growth.
-Which is why exploring what factors support the emergence of PTG is important.
+This is why exploring what factors support the emergence of PTG is important.
 The growth experienced is not because of the event but a result of the struggle to deal with the event.
 This means an individual who experiences PTG also experiences distress from the traumatic event.
 Their world has been shaken, and the assumptions they once had challenged.
-Tedeschi and Calhoun (2014) believe shaking and shattering a person's worldview is required for their world to be reconstructed.
-The individual does this through cognitively engaging.
-Asking two questions about their life; looking for an explanation to why the traumatic event happened and understanding the effect the event has had and will have on their life (Henson et al., 2020).
+Tedeschi and Calhoun (2014) said that shaking and shattering a person’s worldview is required for their world to be reconstructed.
+Individuals do this by cognitively engaging and asking questions about their lives, looking for explanations as to why a traumatic event happened, and understanding the effects the event had and will have on their lives (Henson et al., 2020).